inoxlang/inox/docs/shell-basics.md

 ## Configuration

-The startup script `~/.config/inox/startup.ix` (or $XDG_CONFIG_HOME/inox/startup.ix) is executed before the shell is started, it returns the configuration for the shell.
+The startup script `~/.config/inox/startup.ix` (or $XDG_CONFIG_HOME/inox/startup.ix) is executed before the shell is started, it returns the shell's configuration.
 You can modify this file if you need more permissions.

 The startup script can be specificied using the `-c` flag:
 ```